bitrix24/b24restdocs/api-reference/crm/timeline/activities/crm-activity-todo-add.md

-# Add Universal CRM Activity crm.activity.todo.add
+# Add Universal Activity crm.activity.todo.add

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it shortly.
+Some data may be missing here — we will complete it soon.

 {% endnote %}